Hyperfine-interaction limits polarization entanglement of photons from semiconductor quantum dots

 The authors thank S. Moser for his assistance with the optical setup and U. Kainz for the help in device processing.
-This work has been supported by the Austrian Academy of Sciences (ÖAW), the QuantERA HYPER-U-P-S project, which received funding from the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union's Horizon 2020 Programme and the Austrian Science Fund (FWF) I 3762, the European Union’s Horizon 2020 research and innovation program under Grant Agreements No. 899814 (Qurope) and No. 871130 (Ascent+), the QuantERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733 via the project QD-E-QKD and the FFG Grant No. 891366, the Linz Institute of Technology (LIT), the LIT Secure and Correct Systems Lab funded by the State of Upper Austria.
+This work has been supported by the Austrian Academy of Sciences (\"{O}AW), the QuantERA HYPER-U-P-S project, which received funding from the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union's Horizon 2020 Programme and the Austrian Science Fund (FWF) I 3762, the European Union’s Horizon 2020 research and innovation program under Grant Agreements No. 899814 (Qurope) and No. 871130 (Ascent+), the PNRR MUR project PE0000023-NQSTI (the National Quantum Science and Technology Institute)", the FFG Grant No. 891366, the Linz Institute of Technology (LIT) and the LIT Secure and Correct Systems Lab funded by the State of Upper Austria.
 We further acknowledge funding by the DFG within the project PR1749/1-1.
 A.P would like to acknowledge the support of the Swedish research council.
 L. G. was supported by the Knut\&Alice Wallenberg Foundation [through the Wallenberg Centre for Quantum Technology (WACQT)].
 D.G. was supported by a University Research Fellowship from the Royal Society.
 E.A.C. was supported by the Royal Society and through an EPSRC grant EP/V048333/1.